accordproject/governance/README.md

 # Documentation Index

-The Accord Project is the world's first and leading organization for the development of technical and legal specifications and open source implementations for smart legal contracts.
-The Project operates under the umbrella of the [Linux Foundation][linuxfound].
-The documents below provide the basis for the governance of the Accord Project.
+The Accord Project is the world's first and leading organization for the development of techno-legal specifications and open source software for smart legal contracts.
+The Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
+The documents below provide the basis for the governance of the project.

 ### Governance